Do I need to have an agent?

 Do you do the marketing, publicity and promotion?

 No. Although we regularly run ads and pay for ad space for our books, occasionally make announcements and share on social media deals or new releases, the author is in charge of marketing and promotion.
 We are in charge of production and publication.
 The process of promotion and marketing requires sales, business, technology and social media skills.
 We ask that you consider if this is for you prior to submitting your work to us.
 There are only 3 factors affecting a book’s success: the book, the market and the author.
 There is nothing else anyone can do for you.
 You cannot control the first and the second (because the book is written already for a market that’s intended), but as you are the author, the third is within your remit.
 Book sales come from the author’s hard work of building fandom, relationships and connections.
-If you do not care about your book, neither will the audience.
+If you do not care about your book and your audience, no one will either.
 Promo is a two-way process.

 Will my print copies be in real physical bookshops or bookstores (RPB)?